Yet another impromptu plan, yet another road trip.

 Though the falls have yet not been commercialized like Shivnasamudra falls and remains deserted on most of the days but it makes for an ideal day trip from Bangalore to escape from the daily grind.

 A narrow rocky and muddy path will lead you to one of the most spectacular waterfalls of Karnataka.
 The terrain is quite uneven and a bit slippery at some places.
 A short 10 minutes walk on dirt, sand, mud, gravel and rocky terrain will lead you to the vantage point to see the fall in all it’s glory.

-On your way to the waterfall, you will also find a watch tower to devour in a 360-degree view of the entire rocky terrain peppered with trees adding a bit of greenery.
+On your way to the waterfall, you will also find a watchtower to devour in a 360-degree view of the entire rocky terrain peppered with trees adding a bit of greenery.

 There is also a rocky path that can take you to the bottom of the fall, if you are adventurous enough you can definitely trek down and enjoy your time soaking in all the beauty.

-Though we did not trek down due to an injury but we did spend good 1-2 hours enjoying our time.
+We did not trek down due to an injury but we did spend good 1-2 hours enjoying our time.

 Good To Know :

 - Pick a shoe that can cross comfortably from road to trail.